SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 .. _ClassesAndStructures_EnsuringThatAnArrayIsUnique:

-Ensuring that an Array is Unique
+Ensuring That an Array Is Unique
 ________________________________

-It can sometimes be useful to ensure that you have a unique copy of an array before performing an action on that array's contents, or before passing that array to a function or method.
+It can be useful to ensure that you have a unique copy of an array before performing an action on that array's contents, or before passing that array to a function or method.
 You ensure the uniqueness of an array reference